Minimally Invasive Lumbar Discectomy for Sciatica

 In the majority of cases, sciatica gets better on its own within a few weeks to months, but in some patients, the pain does not go away completely or is so severe that they can’t wait the necessary length of time for it to improve.
 In these patients, surgery to remove the herniated disc fragment can be very helpful.

-This surgery is done under a general anaesthetic.
-The diseased disc is accessed through a small (about 1 inch) incision and the disc is removed with specially designed instruments, using the microscope to help identify and protect the nerve root.
+This surgery is done under a general anaesthetic, meaning the patient is unconscious during surgery.
+The diseased disc is accessed through a small (about 1 inch) incision then removed with specially designed instruments, including a small camera and microscope to help identify and protect the nerve root.
 The incision is closed with dissolving sutures and patients are able to go home the same day.
+Patients will need someone to drive them home.

 Spinal Decompression Caused by Spinal Stenosis

-Spinal decompression is carried out by a spinal surgeon to treat claudication, a condition characterized by pain, numbness, tingling and weakness that comes on during standing or walking, or moving the arm and goes away with rest.
+Spinal decompression is carried out by a spinal surgeon to treat claudication, a condition characterized by pain, numbness, tingling and weakness that comes on during standing or walking, or moving the arm, walking, or moving the arm; symptoms go away with rest.

 Claudication occurs when a narrowing of the spinal canal (called spinal stenosis) pinches the nerves travelling from the spine and limits blood flow to those nerves.
 The resulting pain can significantly limit activities and patients may need a cane or a walker to be able to go any distance outside the house.